 How do I get a CAS?

-Please refer to our Your CAS number page and the UKVI's Appendix ST for further information on how to get a CAS and the documentation that you will need to provide with your visa application.
+Please refer to our Your CAS number page and the UKVI's Appendix Student for further information on how to get a CAS and the documentation that you will need to provide with your visa application.

 Can I extend my student visa to complete my current studies at Liverpool Hope?